A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 3.6.1 Cluster Inconsistency Resolution in a Multi-Master Cluster

-Network outages can introduce inconsistency in data in a cluster, but when the outage is over and the network connection resumes, the data will become consistent again.
+Network outages can introduce inconsistency in data in a cluster, but when the outage is over, data is consistent again.

 A node can be disconnected from other nodes in the cluster voluntarily or involuntarily.
 When a node becomes available to the cluster after being voluntarily disconnected, any data changes in the cluster are replicated to the node.
 Network disruptions, power outages, and other disconnects can happen any time for any Oracle Key Vault node, causing an involuntary disconnection from other nodes in the cluster.
 Such failures interrupt the data replication processes within a multi-master cluster.
 Temporary failures do not always introduce inconsistency to a cluster.
 As soon as the problem is addressed, the data replication process will resume from the moment it was halted.
 This ensures that even after some disconnections, disconnected Oracle Key Vault nodes will be able to synchronize themselves with the other nodes in the cluster eventually.

 Any change made in a read-write node is guaranteed to be replicated to the other paired read-write node.
 Therefore, even if the read-write node suffers a failure, the data is available on one other node in the cluster.